Tim55667757/TKSBrokerAPI/README_EN.md

   - price of the opened limit order, fractional number >= 0, default 0 (if 0, a market order will be immediately placed instead of a limit order, when the trigger price of the initial stop order is reached);
   - type of order opened upon reaching the trigger price of the initial stop order, by default it is the string `Limit` or you can specify `SL`, `TP` to open a stop loss or take profit order;
     - stop-loss order is always opened at the market price;
-  - date of cancellation of take profit and stop loss orders, by default the string `Undefined` (in this case orders will be valid until canceled) or you can set the date in the format `%Y-%m-%d %H:%M:% S`.
+  - date of cancellation of take profit and stop loss orders, by default the string `Undefined` (in this case orders will be valid until canceled) or you can set the date in the format `%Y-%m-%d %H:%M:%S`.

 You can use more simple keys to place pending limit orders (valid until the end of the trading session) `--buy-limit` or `--sell-limit`, for which you need to specify only 2 required parameters: